Overview

 When entering the

-Possible attributes to search within are name (n/
+Possible attributes to search within are name (n/), ingredients (ing/) and instructions (ins/). -

 FindCommandParser ensures that only one attribute is specified and returns a FindCommand with the relevant ContainsKeywordPredicate class.